JUkhan/ajwah_bloc_dart/README.md

 # ajwah_bloc

+# ajwah_bloc

 Rx based state management library.
 Manage your application's states, effects, and actions easy way.
+Make apps more scalable with a unidirectional data-flow.

 **Learn more about testing `ajwah_bloc` with [ajwah_bloc_test](https://pub.dev/packages/ajwah_bloc_test)!**

-## States
+**States**

-Every state class must derived from `BaseState<T>` class.
-And it is mandatory to pass the state `name` and `initialState`.
-The `BaseState<T>` class has an abstract method `Stream<T> mapActionToState(T state, Action action, Store store);`.
-This method should be invoked by sysytem passing current state and action.
+Every state class must derived from `StateBase<T>` class.
+The `StateBase<T>` class has an abstract function `mapActionToState(T state, Action action, Store store)`.
+This method should be invoked whenever any `action` dispatched to the store.
 You should return a new state based on the `action`.
-Keep in mind that if you mutate the state, it does not notify the widget/s for rerendering.
+Keep in mind that if you mutate the state, it does not notify (it's listeners) the widget/s for rerendering.

 #### Example CounterState